Learn how to find new APIs all over the internet to use in your projects.

 Finding unofficial APIs from websites and mobile apps is a little trickier and requires some minor technical aptitude.
 You'll need to inspect your network traffic either on your web browser of mobile device to see what URLs are being called as APIs and then replicate these calls to be performed outside of official clients.

 Note that accessing these unofficial APIs outside of the official websites and clients may or may not violate the API providers' terms of service.
-Learn more here: Is Data Scraping Legal?
+Learn more here: Is Data Scraping Legal? or try with Bright Data (affiliate link).

 If you're trying to find an API from a website you can access on your computer, it's pretty easy!
 Just go to the website in your browser (typically Google Chrome is easiest) and open up the developer tools.